PrajwalaY26/ProfEmail_chrome_extension/README.md

 A lightweight Chrome extension that rewrites selected text into a professional, human-like email using OpenAI.

-I built this as a small learning project during my internship, where I often found myself rewriting emails to sound clearer and more polished.
+I often found myself rewriting emails to sound clearer and more polished.
 It helped me understand how Chrome extensions work and how to integrate APIs like OpenAI.

 ---